 It's exciting when your child gets their first baby teeth, but at the same time you might have a lot of questions.
 What order do baby teeth come in?
 When will baby's first tooth appear?
 When should you start brushing their milk teeth, and how?
 And at what age do baby teeth fall out to make way for adult teeth?

-In this article we’ll answer all these questions, and more, so you can be fully prepared for the appearance of your child’s deciduous teeth.
-You’ll also be equipped to take good care of them until they fall out, and set your child up with good oral hygiene habits that will hopefully last a lifetime.
+In this article we'll answer all these questions, and more, so you can be fully prepared for the appearance of your baby's deciduous teeth.
+You'll also be equipped to take good care of your child's teeth until they fall out, and set them with dental habits that will hopefully last a lifetime.

 Table of contents